mkg33/SAT_3/README.md

 Deadline: 15.03.2021 (2:00 PM)

+**UPDATE(01.03)**

+I have an updated version in the file sat3.cpp.
+It solves all instances in less than 6 seconds, without restarts it solves all instances in less than 12 seconds.
+I still need to add your UNSAT proof code, MAPHSAT ASCII picture and figure out a way to make the scoring algorithm more efficient.
+I will do that in the coming days.
+You can compile with `g++ -std=c++17 sat3.cpp -Wall -Werror -O3 -DNDEBUG -o sat3.out`.

 **UPDATE (31.01)**

 ALl tests pass well within the time limit (current version).
 Turns out that the VSIDS heuristic works just fine (provided there are restarts with the right parameters).